Foxinio/cmake-init/cmake-init/templates/common/CONTRIBUTING.md

 document.

-In addition to he above, if you use the presets file as instructed, then you should NOT check it into source control, just as the CMake documentation suggests.
+In addition to he above, if you use the presets file as instructed, then you should NOT check it into src control, just as the CMake documentation suggests.